-Since October 2018, we have introduced more therapeutic support for carers of children who have experienced trauma or neglect; improved respite for foster families and children; provided greater financial backing for carers to extend their homes so they can provide more foster places, and appointed additional clinical psychologists and mental health coordinators.
+Since October 2018, we have introduced more therapeutic support for carers of children who have experienced trauma or neglect.
+We have appointed additional clinical psychologists and mental health coordinators to support families and foster children.
+We have also improved respite for foster families and provided greater financial backing for carers to extend their homes so they can provide more foster places.

 Training and development